smitelli/scottsmitelli.com/src/content/articles/oncall/index.md

         - oh, i was only on call like twice over the last quarter, and i never got paged. tee hee.
         - how very good for you. i was on-call every other week for most of a summer and was sometimes paged a dozen times daily.
         - runbook quality can really make or break it
+        - sometimes they make an effort to fix the issue, but more often than not this is just internalized tech debt that has to be absorbed somewhere, so it goes to you.
         - it always seems to be the systems running on the thinnest margins that break. which is approximately everything.
 - it blows
     - can't travel, drink, unplug. can't cut the grass because it takes too long to put the mower away.